Opel: Plants

-As of 2021 Opel Group GmbH is the contracted original equipment manufacturer (OEM) of Opel/Vauxhall.
-Adam Opel AG is the main supplier (tier 1) for the OEM, all subsidiaries are tier 2 suppliers.

 Plant controlled as first-tier subsidiary of General Motors Europe Limited, second-tier subsidiary of GM CME Holdings CV and third-tier subsidiary of General Motors Corporation (GMC):

 Marketing

 Logo

-The first Opel logo contained the letters "A" and "O" – the initials of the company's founder, Adam Opel.
-The A was in bronze, the O kept in red.
+Adam Opel began his manufacturing venture in Rüsselsheim, Germany, in 1862, initially producing sewing machines.
+To represent the brand, the earliest known logo featured a bronze "A" for Adam and a red "O" for Opel—his initials forming the foundation of the company's visual identity.

 In 1866, Opel expanded and started to produce bicycles.
 Around 1890, the logo was completely redesigned.
 The new logo also contained the words "Victoria Blitz" (referring to Lady Victory; they were certain of the triumph of their bicycles).
 The word "Blitz" (English: lightning) first appeared back then, but without a depiction.

 Another redesign was commissioned in 1909.
 The new logo was much more spirited and contained only the company name Opel.
 It was placed on the motorcycles that they had started to produce in 1902, and on the first cars which were produced in 1909.

 In 1910, the logo was the shape of an eye, and it was surrounded by laurels, with the text "Opel" in the centre.

 From the mid-1930s to the 1960s, passenger cars carried a ring which was crossed by some kind of a flying thing pointing to the left, which in some form could be interpreted as a zeppelin, the same flying object being used also as a forward-pointing hood ornament.
 In some versions, it looked like an arrow; in others, like an aeroplane or a bird.

 Besides the hood ornament flying through the ring, Opel also used a coat of arms in various forms, which mostly had a combination of white and yellow colours in it, a shade of yellow which is typical for Opel until today.
 One was oval, half white and half yellow.
 The Opel writing was black and in the middle of the oval symbol.